valtech-ch/aem-dispatcher-filter/README.md

 etc
 ```

-This is a fundamentally weak approach.
+The need for large numbers of deny rules is indicative of a poor implementation.

-- Developers rarely apply simple clean-coding type norms to filter configuration.
+- Developers do not always apply simple clean-coding type norms to filter configuration.

-- The dispatcher filter is normally an afterthought in feature development
+- The dispatcher filter is often an afterthought in feature development

 ### Content